 In Ontario, there are three different types of tests or exams that you will have to take if you want to obtain, renew, reinstate, or exchange a driver’s license.
-The knowledge, road, and vision tests are all mandatory before you are able to get on the roads.
+Knowledge, road, and vision tests are all mandatory before you are able to drive on the roads.

 All tests are conducted at a DriveTest Centre in the province and administered by a DriveTest employee.

-A driver or potential driver has to take each type of test at some point in their driving lives, so we wrote a quick guide that outlines everything involved with each type of driver’s license test.
+A driver, or potential driver, must take each type of test at some point in their driving lives, so we wrote a quick guide to help navigate you through the process.
+This guide outlines important components of each type of driver’s license test.

-When you first begin the process of getting a driver’s license, you will have to pass a written knowledge test to obtain your G1.
-After that, drivers who are renewing or reinstating their Canadian license or exchanging a foreign license might be asked to take another knowledge test.
+The first stage of your driver’s license is your G1.
+To obtain this, you will have to pass a written knowledge test.
+Drivers who are renewing/reinstating their Canadian license or exchanging a foreign license might also be asked to take a knowledge test.

 All written tests are based on information contained in the Ministry of Transportation’s (MTO) Official Driver’s Handbook.

-- Languages — The G1 test comes in 20 languages however all the other levels are in English or French.
-There are translation options that can be booked ahead of time (contact your nearest Drivetest Centre for details.)
+- Languages — The G1 test comes in 27 languages however all the other levels are in English or French.
+There are translation options that can be booked ahead of time (contact your nearest DriveTest Centre for details).

 - Results — You need 80% or more to pass and your test is marked right away